unaviadeble/memory_game/README.md

 # English Discription
 ## Memory Game

-Welcome to "Memory Game" - an engaging Python project developed with the Kivy library.
+Welcome to "Memory Game" - an Python project developed with the Kivy library.
 This memory-enhancing game offers players a captivating journey into the world of bright colors and logical puzzles.

 ## Description